 I grew up ultimately and the account of my growing up is spread all over this blog.
 But here’s the thing.

 Pakistan wasn’t created for Islam.
 This is my thinking and opinion.
 You can have your own.
-Islam was created for Muslims to live a life of freedom and independence.
+Pakistan was created for Muslims to live a life of freedom and independence.
 If we were to live another life of suffocated idealism then why sacrifice so much for Pakistan?
 Why did we ask for freedom when freedom just meant following another set of stifling rules?

 I don’t think Jinnah created Pakistan for it to become the cesspool of foolish tradition.
 I think he created Pakistan so we could all be free in our freedom without the fear of judgment.